zolutal/kropr/README.md

 Find gadgets that end in `jmp __x86_return_thunk`, `jmp __x86_indirect_thunk_r*`, `jmp __x86_indirect_jump_thunk_r*`, `jmp __x86_indirect_call_thunk_r*`

 Made it so that --noisy treats anything ending in a branch/call as a potential gadget, excluding near jumps can mean that when symbols are not available thunked gadgets are not found

+output can be sorted alphabetically via the --sort option